2008 Ahmedabad bombings: Kolkata

 An E-Mail was sent to Kolkata on 29 July 2008 to bomb 8 different locations in Kolkata.
-Subsequently, high alert was placed in Kolkata but the E-mail turned out to be a hoax.
+Subsequently, high alert was placed in Kolkata but the e-mail turned out to be a hoax.

 New Delhi

-Another E-mail was sent to the Japanese Embassy in New Delhi on 30 July 2008 to bomb several locations in Delhi.
-The mail was soon forwarded to the Delhi Police from the Japanese Embassy and the city was placed under a Red Alert.
-The E-Mail threatened to bomb Sarojini Nagar which was a target in the October 2005 bombings.
+Another email was sent to the Japanese Embassy in New Delhi on 30 July 2008 to bomb several locations in Delhi.
+The mail was forwarded to the Delhi Police from the embassy and the city was placed under a Red Alert.
+The email threatened to bomb Sarojini Nagar, which had been a target in the October 2005 bombings.
 Further to these threats Japan closed its embassy in New Delhi on 31 July 2008 and also issue warning to its citizens living in India to avoid crowded places like markets and train stations.
 Nevertheless, the initial examination of a youth arrested for sending emails to the Japanese embassy indicated that he might suffer from some mental problems.
 Delhi police revealed that the youth who sent the email was frustrated of a failed visa application to the embassy and the email threat was a hoax.